drewroberts/website/first-video.md

 ## Version control is your best friend

 - Meet GitHub (show my profile)
-- Learn the basic of git (gettinggit.com)
+- Learn the basics of git (gettinggit.com)
 - Think in Packages.
 If you're into php, Marcel Pociot is your guy

 ## Minimum Viable Product